-This Honorary Chapter was approved at the 2011 Convocation Business Meeting and honors men and women who have made significant and longtime contributions of service to the Society and demonstrated a commitment to its ideals and excellence in education.
+The Eleanor Roosevelt Chapter was established at the 2011 Convocation and honors men and women who have made significant and longtime contributions of service to KDP as well as demonstrated a commitment to its ideals and to excellence in education.

-The Eleanor Roosevelt Chapter is composed of a maximum of 100 members.
-Membership in the honorary chapter is inclusive of all qualifying members, regardless of education position.
-Membership in the chapter is a lifetime appointment.
-Membership is by nomination, recognizing KDP members with an extensive history of involvement and commitment to the Society.
-Nominees do not need to be currently employed in an education position.
+The Eleanor Roosevelt Chapter is composed of a maximum of 100 living members.
+Membership in the honorary chapter is by nomination and inclusive of all qualifying members—regardless of education position.
+Membership in the chapter is a lifetime appointment and recognized KDP members who have an extensive history of involvement and commitment to the Society.

-A Nominee must have been an active KDP member for a minimum of 20 years.
+A nominee must have been an active KDP member for a minimum of 20 years, though they do not need to be currently employed in an education position.
+Prospective members cannot self-nominate, and officers and employees of the Society are not eligible for nomination until one biennium has elapsed following their term of office or final day of employment.
 Additionally, nominations will include evidence of satisfying at least 7 of the following 12 criteria, with a minimum of 5 primary criteria:

-- Service to a KDP chapter as an officer or counselor
+- Service to a KDP chapter as an Officer or Counselor

 - Significant number of years of service to a KDP chapter